cyberbotics/webots-doc/reference/worldinfo.md

 of the simulation.
 For simulations involving several robots physically independent from each other, setting a value greater than 1 can significantly improve the speed of simulation.
 In other cases, it may however reduce the simulation speed due to the overhead of the multi-threading.
+Note that using more than 1 thread can result in non replicable simulations.

 - The `physicsDisableTime` determines the amount of simulation time (in seconds) before the idle solids are automatically disabled from the physics computation.